 Proof.
 Let A be an intuitionistic fuzzy completely reducible G-module on M. Then M is a completely reducible G-module of dimension at least two.
-Therefore by remark (2.8), M is reducible and from corollary (4.7), we have $|\wedge(A)| \ge 3$.
-Therefore A is an intuitionistic fuzzy reducible G-module on M.
+Therefore by Remark 2.8, M is reducible and from Corollary 4.7, we have $| \land (A) | \ge 3$.
+Thus A is an intuitionistic fuzzy reducible G-module on M.